 If I’ve said it once, I’ve said it a hundred times.
 When it comes to web development work at Red Shark Digital, WordPress is our bread and butter.
-Sure, we’ve built a handful of sites and applications that use other platforms here and there, but far and away most of our development work is largely using the CMS titan.
+Sure, we’ve built a handful of sites and applications that use other platforms here and there, but far and away most of our development, coding, and work is largely using the CMS titan.
 Due to the nature of the platform, it doesn’t provide a lot of opportunities to play with a lot of the new/modern technologies that are better suited for web applications, frameworks like React or Vue.
 It also doesn’t give me any reason to play with non-web (Or at least non-WordPress) languages.
 But that’s what free time is for.

 If I had a dollar for every project that I’ve started with every intention of finishing, only to let it fall into the abyss, I would have several dollars.
 They’ve all been abandoned for different reasons, loss of interest mostly.
 Usually, I’ll start a project, get so far, get distracted by life in general, or a shiny new project, then come back weeks or even months later, only to look at my own code that I wrote relatively recently and decide to rewrite it entirely.
 A new framework, better coding style, more streamlined approaches, etc. Even being abandoned, however, they still end up serving a purpose on some level.
 It’s nice to see snapshots of my progression over my career as a developer, and it helps remind me that learning never ends.
 Development in general, especially Web Development, changes so rapidly that it’s easy to fall behind if you’re not forever pushing yourself to be better.